 All facilitators must participate in a mandatory five day training workshop on the community safety planning process provided by Public Safety Canada.
 The training workshop is mandatory before the Contractor starts any work.
 Each of the Contractor's facilitators must be present during the entire workshop.
-The facilitators may be required to travel to attend this training session or will participate virtually.
+The facilitators may be required to travel to Ottawa to attend this training session.
+Contractors won't be compensated for their time but travel expenses will be compensated as per the National Joint Council's Travel Directive.
 Public Safety Canada will try to accommodate, as much as possible, the Contractor's availability when scheduling the five day training workshop.
 However, it is the Contractor's responsibility to make sure their facilitator(s) are at the training workshop.
 Contractors who do not attend the training session will not be issued call-ups until they complete a training workshop.
 Public Safety Canada will not be held accountable for Contractors who are excluded due to scheduling conflicts.